JoeLumbley/Animation/README.md

     Public TimeElapsed As TimeSpan
     Public SecondsElapsed As Double
 ```
-- This structure counts the frames rendered and tracks the timing for calculating frames per second (FPS).
+This structure counts the frames rendered and tracks the timing for calculating frames per second (FPS).

----

-### Event Handlers

-#### Form Load Event
+### Form Load Event

 ```vb
 Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load